🌎 [Beta] Recast GeoLift

 The analysis looks like the following:

 You will be able to see Recast’s estimate of the incremental lift and whether or not your results are statistically significant.
-These results can be incorporated into your Recast MMM by providing your Recast team the point estimate and confidence interval on the CPA/ROI.
+These results can be incorporated into your Recast MMM by providing your Recast team the point estimate and standard error on the CPA/ROI.
 Recast does not require “statistical significance” in order to incorporate the experiment results (insignificant results typically just mean larger confidence intervals).

 Glossary